kslg/kg-shopify-demo-store/README.md

 2. In the Distribution section > selected Custom distribution

-### 2. Error - "The installation link for this app is invalid"
+### 2. Error: Products not loading on the Frontend - "The installation link for this app is invalid"

 I loaded the frontend of the store and I saw the error message rendered rendered.
 This error shows if the products fail to load.